kayreeder/elist_analysis/README.md

 This analysis and recommendations will be used to strengthen TechHaven’s growth strategy, enhance customer retention, and improve overall operational efficiency.

 ## North Star Metrics
-**Sales trends:** Track trends revenue, AOV, order count to determine seasonal patterns and customer activity
+**Sales trends:** Track trends revenue, AOV, order count, and MoM growth rates to determine seasonal patterns and customer activity

 **Product trends:** Analyzing product performance to determine which categories drive sales